Results of Brocard-Ramanujan problem on diophantine equation $n!+1=m^2$: Introduction

 In 2008, Kihel and Luca \cite{Kihel} presented some variants of the Brocard-Ramanujan problem considering the form $\displaystyle x^p\pm y^p=\prod_{k=1~(k\nmid n)}^{n} k$ and showed that there are only finitely many integer solutions $(x,~y,~p,~n)$ if $p~(\ge 3)$ a prime number and gcd$(x,y)=1$.

 In 2013, Liu \cite{Liu} wrote a Master of Science thesis on Brocard’s problem and its variations in Waikato University on the basis of reviews for the old methods in order to solve various forms of the Brocard’s problem and presented some proofs in his own way.
+Concerning variations of Brocard’s problem, Maciej Ulas \cite{Ulas} considered the equation $n!+A=m^2$ and proved that there were infinitely many $A’$s such that the equation $n!+A=m^2$ has at least three solutions in natural number.
+Dabrowski and Ulas \cite{Dabrowski2} investigated Diophantine equations of the form $m^2=px_n+q$, in which $p$, $q$ are fixed integers, $x_n=g(1)g(2)\cdots g(n)$ and $g: \mathbb{N}_+\rightarrow \mathbb{N}_+$ is an increasing function.
+They proved that the equations had at least four solutions in positive integers $m$ and $n$.

-Maximum number of the results of the Brocard-Ramanujan problem and its variations has been derived by using the ABC conjecture or its variants.
-A question is arising naturally that how the results can be proved without the help of this assumption?
-In view of the above, the purpose of this study is to show the finiteness of the number of solutions of $n!+1=m^2$, which is not based on any conjecture or previous study and the solutions should satisfy some necessary and/or sufficient conditions.
-We are tempted to believe the stronger statement that Brocard-Ramanujan problem has no other solutions except $(m,n)=(5, 4), (11, 5), (71, 7)$; however, we have not been able to establish this.
-The proof of the existence of new solution of equation (\ref{brocard_ramanujan_problem}) seems about as distant as the establishment of the nonexistence of odd perfect numbers and the two problems although not equivalent are not dissimilar.
+Maximum number of the results of the Brocard-Ramanujan problem and its variations has been derived by using the ABC conjecture or its variants \cite{Dabrowski2}.
+A question is arising naturally that how the results can be proved without the help of this assumption \cite{Dabrowski2}?
+In view of the above, one of the purpose of this study is to show the finiteness of the number of solutions of $n!+1=m^2$, which is not based on any conjecture or previous study and the solutions should satisfy some necessary and/or sufficient conditions.
+The proof of the existence of new solution of equation (\ref{brocard_ramanujan_problem}) seems to be as distant as the establishment of the nonexistence of odd perfect numbers and the two problems although not equivalent are not dissimilar.

+We are tempted to believe the stronger statement that Brocard–Ramanujan problem has no other solutions except $(m,n)=(5, 4),~(11, 5),~(71, 7)$; however, it can be claimed that this study have been able to establish this stronger statement.
+Moreover, results on Brocard–Ramanujan problem show that if $\sqrt{n!}=k+\epsilon,~n>1,~0<\epsilon<1$; then it has solution if and only if $n!=k(k+2)$ and $\epsilon,~k$ are strictly monotonic increasing.
+For new solution of Brocard- Ramanujan problem considering $n\ge 10^5$, the value of $\epsilon$ should be more than $0.999 \cdots 905915$ (digit 0 is coming after 228287 numbers of 9 digit, which takes more than 66 pages in LibreOffice Writer) concluding the impossibility of new solution.
+I am unable to calculate the numbers of said 9 digit in the value of $\epsilon$ in my personal laptop (with 8GB Ram) using MATHEMATICA 8 when $n\geq 10^9$.